 Community Power Committee

+The Community Power Committee (CPC) was created by the Board of Selectmen in March 2021 and given the task of researching and making recommendations on establishing a Community Power Plan.
 Community Power refers to a program where a town purchases electricity on behalf of residential and business customers.
-One of the major benefits of Community Power can be a reduction in utility costs because the town is pooling all customers together for more competitive pricing.
-Other benefits include more local control over where electricity is being sourced from and the ability to increase the amount of electricity coming from renewable energy sources.
+One of the benefits of Community Power can be a reduction in utility costs because the town is pooling customers together for more competitive pricing.
+Other benefits include local control over where electricity is sourced and the ability to increase the amount of electricity coming from renewable energy sources.

 Community Power Survey